ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 The template has the following unique parameters.<br />

-•	Device Item Ref - Reference to the custom device item whose XML declaration calls this action VI.<br />
+&nbsp;&nbsp;&nbsp; •	Device Item Ref - Reference to the custom device item whose XML declaration calls this action VI.<br />
-•	Unload SDF? - Indicates whether or not the system definition file was unloaded.
+&nbsp;&nbsp;&nbsp; •	Unload SDF? - Indicates whether or not the system definition file was unloaded.
 Unload SDF? is always True.<br />
-•	Saved? - Indicates whether or not a user saved the system definition file before closing System Explorer.<br />
+&nbsp;&nbsp;&nbsp; •	Saved? - Indicates whether or not a user saved the system definition file before closing System Explorer.<br />
-•	Path - Path on disk to the system definition file.<br />
+&nbsp;&nbsp;&nbsp; •	Path - Path on disk to the system definition file.<br />
-•	System Explorer Shutdown? - Indicates whether or not System Explorer closed.
+&nbsp;&nbsp;&nbsp; •	System Explorer Shutdown? - Indicates whether or not System Explorer closed.
 This parameter is always True.<br />

 **ActionVIOnSave** <br />
 Executes when a user saves the system definition file.
 For example, you can customize this template to log each time the custom device is saved.